mdbtools/gmdb2/README.md

 This standalone package is considered beta-quality software.

-Building from source requires autotools:
+Building from source requires autotools, gettext, and yelp-tools:

 * autoreconf -f -i
 * ./configure